Frequently Asked Questions About Assessment

 How can I determine if my assessment is fair?

 In order to judge the fairness of your assessment, two questions should be asked.
-First, does the assessment represent 70% of the probable selling price as of the Revaluation assessment date of October 1, 2013?
-Secondly, is my assessment similar to comparable properties in Town as of October 1, 2013?
+First, does the assessment represent 70% of the probable selling price as of the Revaluation assessment date of October 1, 2018?
+Secondly, is my assessment similar to comparable properties in Town as of October 1, 2018?
 The Assessor's Office maintains information that will help you answer these questions.
 A list of properties that have sold and lists of assessments of all properties in Town can be reviewed in the Assessor's Office.
-You may retrieve a variety of information by accessing the Assessor's section of the town website by darienct.gov - click on Town Service, Assesor, and then Property Record Card On-line.
+You may retrieve a variety of information by accessing the Property Record Card On-line on the Assessor's section of the town website.

 Whom do I contact if I have questions about my assessment?